Piano

 Maltester also performs numerous solo and chamber recitals in the Bay Area and is a member of the Clarinet Fusion Ensemble which performed at the International ClarinetFest 2022 and 2024.

-She has a renowed private clarinet studio and is a former Northern Woodwind Chairperson for the Music Teachers’ Association of California and former conductor of the Diablo Wind Symphony.
+She has a renowned private clarinet studio and is a former Northern Woodwind Chairperson for the Music Teachers’ Association of California and former conductor of the Diablo Wind Symphony.

 Dr. Jeffrey Sykes – Piano